M-PSK Modulator Baseband

 —

-M-PSK modulated output signal
+M-PSK-modulated output signal

-complex scalar | complex vector
+the complex scalar | complex vector

 Details